Skip to content

 $count docs → 1

 Returns a document with the count of input documents.
+As a stage, not the accumulator of the same name.

 { $count: "totalDocuments" }